vertica/VerticaPy/README.md

 # Vertica-ML-Python

-:loudspeaker: Vertica-ML-Python is a Python library that exposes sci-kit like functionality to conduct data science projects on data stored in Vertica, thus taking advantage Vertica’s speed and built-in analytics and machine learning capabilities.
-It supports the entire data science life cycle, uses a ‘pipeline’ mechanism to sequentialize data transformation operation (called Virtual Dataframe), and offers multiple graphical rendering possibilities.
+:loudspeaker: Vertica-ML-Python is a Python library that exposes scikit-like functionality to conduct data science projects on data stored in Vertica, taking advantage Vertica’s speed and built-in analytics and machine learning capabilities.
+It supports the entire data science life cycle, uses a ‘pipeline’ mechanism to sequentialize data transformation operations (called Virtual Dataframe), and offers several options for graphical rendering.

 <p align="center">
 <img src='./img/vertica-ml-python.png' width="500px">